Broadcaster: Aviation, Military History, Parasport

 What’s the latest?

-The shop is also gearing up for Christmas with exciting new products launched, including the perfect gifts for all aviation fans out there.
 In my latest product review I look in detail at the Vintage Model Companies excellent Balsa wood kits.
 Of course all precautions are being taken to ensure the cleanliness and hygiene of all items dispatched.

 ‘The world is a book, and those who do not travel read only one page…’ St Augustine

 Sopwith F1 Camel